Goldcliff: Toponymy

 The name is said to have originated from the siliceous limestone cliff, standing about 60 ft high, at Hill Farm, rising over a great bed of yellow mica which breaks the level at the shore and has a glittering appearance in sunshine, especially to ships passing in the Bristol Channel.
-Giraldus Cambrensis, who toured Wales in 1188 refers to the location as "Gouldclyffe" and describes it in Latin as "...glittering with a wonderful brightness".
+Giraldus Cambrensis, who toured Wales in 1188, refers to the location as "Gouldclyffe" and describes it in Latin as "...glittering with a wonderful brightness".

 Character

 Together with the neighbouring parishes of Nash and Whitson, it is one of "The Three Parishes" which have long been a unit – geographical, socially, economically and ecclesiastically.
 All three parishes are typical of the Caldicot Levels.
 At the highest tides the village lies below sea-level.
 The entire area is drained by a vast network of inter-linking ditches or 'reens'.
-A main drainage ditch, with an origin near Llanwern, known as "Monksditch" or "Goldcliff Pill" passes through the village on its way to the sea.
+A main drainage ditch, with an origin near Llanwern, known as "Monksditch" or "Goldcliff Pill", passes through the village on its way to the sea.
 Local folklore maintains that the sides of the Monksditch are laced with smugglers' brandy.

 Fields are drained by low depressions running the width of the fields, known locally as grips.
 The field area between grips is termed a span or Spain.
 The grips drain into the reens which are slow-moving and in summer months are often stagnant.
 Reens run towards the sea where they empty between tides at a gout.
-The levels of the reens is controlled by means of a series of sluices or stanks, separate boards in which may be raised or lowered to keep water levels high enough for livestock to drink.
+The levels of the reens are controlled by means of a series of sluices or stanks, separate boards which may be raised or lowered to keep water levels high enough for livestock to drink.
 The faster flowing Monksditch carries water from more distant higher ground, above the level of the reens, some of which pass underneath the ditch by means of culverts.

 The south of the village is bounded by the foreshore of the Severn Estuary, which lies behind a tall concrete-faced sea wall, allowing for aboiteau-type cultivation.
-A number of groynes can be seen at low tide.
+At low tide a number of groynes can be seen, as well as the remains of ancient wooden salmon traps, known locally as putchers.

 History

 Prehistoric, Roman, and Medieval

-A considerable amount of archaeology has centred on Goldcliff and the intertidal region of the coast near the village has attracted archaeological interest.
+A considerable amount of archaeology has centred on Goldcliff, and the intertidal region of the coast near the village has attracted archaeological interest.
 Goldcliff has notable evidence of occupation by the Silures.